 As an incredibly popular and frequently used social media platform, Facebook is a prime target for hackers.
 Read on to learn how to tell if your Facebook account has been hacked and what you can do if it has.
 You’ll also discover how the various features offered by the all-in-one solution Avira Free Security can help you improve the protection of your Facebook accounts (and others) against hacker attacks.

-How do I find out if my Facebook account was hacked?
+How can I tell if my Facebook account has been hacked?

-So, you didn’t post details promoting that dodgy “work from home” scheme?
-If you see activity you don’t recognize in your account, it’s a sign you may have been hacked.
+So, it wasn’t you who posted details on Facebook promoting that dodgy “work from home” scheme?
+Or if see activity you don’t recognize in your account, it could be a sign that your account’s been hacked.
 Perhaps your email, birthday, name, password, or other profile information has been changed.
 You could have new friends that you didn’t send requests to, and your existing contacts are receiving messages that you didn’t write.
 Posts could also be popping up on your timeline that you didn’t post, and your friends may report a duplicate account in your name that you didn’t create.
 Emails from Facebook alerting you to login attempts on strange devices are another red flag.

 - Click on Settings & Privacy -> Settings.

 - In the left-hand menu, click on Security and Login and Where You’re Logged In will appear.

 - Check all the devices that have logged into your account and from what locations.
 If you see an unfamiliar device or location, then your account may have been hacked.

 - Click on the Not You? option next to the suspicious login and then click on Secure Account and follow the steps.

 Remember that a Facebook profile can be hacked just like any other online account, so the same online safety rules apply.
 Did you sign in on an unsecure network or didn’t sign out of your account on a shared device?
 Don’t serve up your credentials and make life easy for hackers!